Cleft Lip & Cleft Palate Procedure

 - A cleft occurs only in the muscles of the soft palate, which are at the back of the mouth and covered by the mouth’s lining.

 This type of cleft often goes unnoticed at birth and may not be diagnosed until later when signs develop.
-Signs and symptoms of submucous cleft palate may include: Difficulty with feedings, Difficulty swallowing, with potential for liquids or foods to come out the nose, Nasal speaking voice and Chronic ear infections.
+Signs and symptoms of submucous cleft palate may include difficulty with feedings, difficulty in swallowing, the potential for liquids or foods to come out of the nose, Nasal speaking voice, and Chronic ear infections.